 Below is information about how to prepare the required samples for your application.

-- Personal and professional, written in narrative form, specifying reasons for pursuing the MA.
+- Personal and professional statement, written in narrative form, specifying reasons for pursuing the MA.

 - Describe your career goals and research interests, as well as your publications, work experience, and academic honors and organizations.
 You may also include information about your achievements, talents, background, experiences, and traits that will contribute to the enrichment or diversity of the University or community, beyond your academic credentials.